frida/frida-website/_docs/modes.md

 you need to do is to set the `FRIDA_GADGET_SCRIPT` environment variable to the path to the file containing your JavaScript.

-For example on Linux, just create the file `hook.js` with the contents:
+For example on GNU/Linux, just create the file `hook.js` with the contents:

 {% highlight js %}
 'use strict';